 Also, the dynamic range of the scene is going to decrease drastically.
 Therefore, you must be able to adapt to the quickly changing conditions...
 And react fast by changing your camera settings to get the exposure right (section 7).

 At Sunset, with a polarizer you can darken certain regions of the sky.
 More precisely, 90º away from the Sun in every direction, you'll see a significant reduction in brightness.
 However, be careful because you can end up with an unevenly-lit sky.

 You can also prevent blowing out the highlights of the scene with a GND filter.
 They help you subtract more (or less) light in a specific area of the frame.

 And if you're including water in the frame or you're capturing a seascape, use an ND filter to create a nice silk effect in the moving water.

-To master the use of filters, study carefully our definitive guide on long exposure photography with lens filters.
+To master the use of filters, study carefully our photography guide on lens filters.

 Do an exposure bracketing (9)

 This technique is great, since, in some cases, even if you're using lens filters, your camera can't replicate what you're seeing in the scene with just a single exposure.
 Even the most expensive camera sensors simply don't have enough dynamic range (although they're getting closer and closer).